USDA-FSA/fsa-design-system/elements/checkbox/index.md

 Always refer to the [Accessibility Forms Guide]({{ site.baseurl }}guides/accessibility/forms) for overall guidance.

-If you customize the select element, ensure they continue to meet the the accessibility requirements that apply to all form controls.
+If you customize a checkbox element, ensure they continue to meet the the accessibility requirements that apply to all form controls.

 * Surround a related set of checkboxes with a `<fieldset>`.
 The `<legend>` provides context for the grouping.
 Do not use `fieldset` and `legend` for a single check.
 * Each input should have a semantic `id` attribute, and its corresponding `<label>` should have the same value in its `for` attribute.

+## General guidance

+* Users should be able to tap on or click on either the text `<label>` or the checkbox element itself to toggle an option.
+Aids accessibility.
+* Options that are listed vertically are easier to read than those listed horizontally.
+Horizontal listings can make it difficult to tell which label pertains to which checkbox.
+* Make sure selections are adequately spaced for touch screens.

 ## Related Resources